unlimish/discord-last.fm/README.md

 npm run package-linux
 ```

-Once the command run, you'll see a new folder called "release-builds".
+Once the command run, you'll see a new folder called "release-builds" (only on macOS and Linux).

 In there you'll see the "fullscreen-spotify" application!